gxbriiel/MongoManager/README.md

 - [All methods documentated](https://github.com/Gabriielsm/MongoManager/blob/main/src/main/java/me/gabriielsm/MongoManager/MongoDB.java)
 - [Commented examples](https://github.com/Gabriielsm/MongoManager/tree/main/src/main/java/me/gabriielsm/examples) to learn how to use it
-- Don't need to have much knowledge to understand the use it
+- Don't need to have much knowledge to understand the use

 ## Installation